douglowe/biobb_wf_cwl_tutorial/README.md

 ### Biobb CWL workspace template

-Create a workspace for this tutorial by following this link.
+Create a workspace for this tutorial by following the instructions in this link.

 * [template](https://github.com/bioexcel/biobb-cwl-tutorial-template): Example setup for working with biobb CWL workflows.